 All submitted short papers of 4 - 5 pages should be written in English.
 They should clearly include: title, brief abstract, list of key-words, author(s) full name(s), affiliation(s), complete address(es), and e-mail address(es).
 Please state the name of the contact person.
 Papers must be submitted electronically using the online submission system according this template.

-A selection of extended-papers will be considered for publication in a special issue of the journal International Journal of Supply and Operations Management (IJSOM).
+A selection of extended-papers will be considered for publication in special issues of the journals:

 Registration Instructions _____________